Market outlook

 3

 Monetary policy has had a greater market impact.
-Presidents historically were either helped or hurt by Federal Reserve actions.
+Past presidents have been helped or hurt by Federal Reserve actions.

 Neither party can claim superior economic or market performance.
 The stock market posted positive returns across most administrations, with the rare exceptions of presidencies that ended in deep recessions.
 The S&P® 500 Index has delivered an average annual return of approximately 10% since it started in 1957 through both Democratic and Republican administrations.1 The US economy also expanded around 3% during that period.2